Sikhism in Scotland: History

+Demographics

 21st century

 According to the 2011 Census, 0.2% of Scotland's population identifies Sikhism as their religion.
 Glasgow is the area with the most significant Sikh population in the country.
 Of the seven Gurdwaras in Scotland, four are in Glasgow, one in Edinburgh, one in Dundee and one in Irvine.

 Plans are also in place to open a Gurdwara in Aberdeen.

 Tartan

 Scottish Sikhs have their own tartan, and can be seen wearing kilts made from the material.